granitzheg/esoneroC/README.md

 # esoneroC
-Compito assegnato come esonero di programmazione 1 This is a little program written in C
+Compito assegnato come esonero di programmazione 1

+This is a little program written in C for a valuation.